richelbilderbeek/k3reviews/Reviews/Ushuaia.md

 Usually, the first single to introduce a K3 CD has a nonsensical title, like [Eyo](Eyo.md), [Heyah Mama](HeyahMama.md), [Kuma He](KumaHe.md), [Loko Le](LokoLe.md), [MaMaSe](MaMaSe.md) and [Ya Ya Yippee](YaYaYippee.md).
-This song its title, however, is named after a city in South-Argentina (note that this chity has a tundra climate, instead of tropical climate, as suggested in the video clip).
+This song its title, however, is named after a city in South-Argentina (note that this city has a tundra climate, instead of tropical climate, as suggested in the video clip).
 The title does have the highest density of the vowel `u` in K3 song titles.

 The imagination of 'perfect' countries is not new to their ouvre,